How Does Regulation S Cover Offshore Transactions?

 Quick Answer

-The offshore offering safe harbor (Regulation S) lets issuers sell securities outside the United States without registering under the 1933 Act.
-The two general conditions are an offshore transaction and no directed selling efforts in the U.S. Category 1 (lightest restrictions) covers foreign issuers with no substantial U.S. market interest.
-Category 3 (heaviest restrictions) covers most U.S.-issuer offerings and imposes distribution compliance periods of 40 days (debt), 6 months, or 1 year (equity).
+Regulation S lets issuers sell securities outside the United States without 1933 Act registration.
+It requires an offshore transaction and no directed U.S. selling efforts.
+Category 1 (lightest) covers foreign issuers with no substantial U.S. market interest.
+Category 3 (heaviest) imposes distribution compliance periods of 40 days (debt), 6 months, or 1 year (equity).

 The offshore offering safe harbor is the geographic counterpart to the issuer-side private-placement exemptions.
 Where Reg D is about WHO can buy, Reg S is about WHERE the transaction happens.